 Cultivating Consciousness

 A few weeks ago, my husband and I were studying the book of Mark and were reminded of the parable Jesus tells of “The Sower” or “The Scattered Seed”.
 Fast forward a day or so, and I’m out in my yard piddling around.
 Maybe I had the ant killer.
 Maybe I was weed eating.
 I can’t remember.
-But the parable drifted into my consciousness like a welcoming awakening.
+But the parable drifted into my consciousness like a welcome awakening.

 Our house and 3+ acres are built on black land clay.
 The stuff is annoying, and gross at times.
 It’s sticky and thick when it’s wet, full of craw dads and mounds that sometimes come up past my ankles.
 On the contrary, it’s coarse and full of HUGE cracks when it’s dry.
 I mean cracks big enough to lose your car keys in.
 We didn’t know anything about this type of soil when we bought it, or the transaction might not have ever happened.
 It’s caused enormous flooding problems, and huge financial investments just to maintain it and keep our home from rendering any damage.
 The first year we lived here I was so discouraged with what we’d gotten ourselves into that I mowed down almost everything.
 I never gave it a chance to even show me what it could do throughout the changing seasons.
 After my first lawnmower went kaput, I was forced to scale back a bit and only mow about a 1/3 of what I had previously been doing the year before.
 I’ll be damned if this same land that turns out crayfish and Grand Canyon size craters, doesn’t produce some of the most beautiful primrose and dandelion flowers come spring.
 They open up before us every morning and welcome the day.
 It’s downright magical.
 Pale pink fades into a rosy bright blush and stands next to lemony yellows and lovely white florets on slender stems.
 It blankets our entire front and back yard, and down into the pasture that extends beyond my view.

 In His parable, Yeshua describes several different types of soil in which seeds are thrown, and because of the external circumstances the seeds either thrive or they don’t.
 My entire life I’ve always thought of this parable from the point of view of the seed.
 It’s my responsibility to sprout and bloom where I’m at.
 No matter the soils conditions.
 You know the cliche saying, “Bloom where you’re planted.”
 That day in my yard, I began to see that parable from a different perspective.
-A 3-part responsibility began to emerge from this story.
+A 3-part responsibility, if you will, began to emerge from this story.
 You have the thrower of the seed.
 You have the seed itself.
 You have the type of soil in which it was thrown.
 As I was walking around our seemingly rough and rugged terrain that day, thinking about what beauty has come from it since we’ve been here, I began to think that maybe Jesus had more to that parable than just the seed.
 It’s a combination of things that require the cultivation of a “mind”.
 And maybe I am all these things along my faith journey at one point or another.

 That day I was out working our land, and this story floated back to the top of my brain, I looked around and began to wonder if maybe Jesus meant we must be all these things in our own faith journey.
 I can’t rely on someone to always throw me seeds.
 Sometimes I have to go looking for them.
 I can’t expect the soil of my heart to always be fresh.
-I must fertilize it, turn it, shake it up from time to time.
+I must fertilize it, turn it, and shake it up from time to time.
 I must be the Sower of my own soil.
 The farmer doesn’t wait for someone else to come along when he or she sees weeds start to sprout.
 They snuff them out immediately!
 When fire ants begin to overtake an area, the Sower doesn’t allow them to infiltrate completely.
 He or she stops the trespassing of the pests and gets things under control.
-On the other hand, when an area is thriving, it’s the inclination of the farmer to let it take off and do its thing, knowing the beauty of the plant will be worth the wait.
+On the other hand, when an area is thriving, it’s the inclination of the farmer to let it take off and do its thing, knowing the harvest of the plant will be worth the wait.
 The way a farmer knows its land, I must know myself in this way.
 I should know my own heart, mind, and soul with this same divine connection.

 Mark Chapter 4:1-34